 Recent successes include three dogs going to work in prisons; two have recently completed a narcotics detection course and the third is still in training.
 A further two dogs will be trained as medical detection dogs and another two will be working with the British Transport Police and are currently in training to find explosives.

-The Animal Partnerships Team also deals with cats that are unable to live in a domestic home, such as under-socialised, semi-feral or mouser cats with acute hunting skills.
+The Animal Partnerships Team also deals with cats that are unable to live in a domestic home, such as under-socialised, semi-feral cats with acute hunting skills.
 The team looks for suitable rural homes, including farms and stables, so that these types of cats can live out the rest of their lives being able to come and go as they please.